raspy135/Qun-synthesizer/README.md

 C   X   X   N
 C           D
 ```
 Determine master and slave devices.
-Slave device can be headless.

 Connect Master’s RX to slave’s RX, Master’s GND to slave’s GND (pin 3 to 3, pin 4 to 4).
 This will connect MIDI-IN signal between devices.
 VCC and TX are not used.
 The benefit of this method is that it's no latency, the connection is true MIDI through.
 However it will be easier to be out-of-sync state because MIDI data forwarding is relying on DAW.

+Alternatively, you can use 2 MIDI OUT port from DAW to Master and Slave.

 Sometimes ground-loop noise can be happened.
 This case use separated power supply.

-Connect MIDI to the master.
+Connect DAW's MIDI OUT to Master's MIDI IN.

-Configure master device (MIDI keyboard or DAW software) to echo all received MIDI signal.
-Typically it means set the channel to recording mode.
-All DAW should have the capability.Some MIDI keyboard may not have the setting.
+Configure DAW to echo all received MIDI signal.

-### Method B. Standalone setup
+### Method B. Standalone setup (not using DAW as MIDI router)

+It's simpler setup than Method A.

-Connect Master's MIDI out to Slave's MIDI IN.
+Use TRS cable to connect Master's MIDI out to Slave's MIDI IN.
 This will not make any ground connection, it will prevent ground loop noise.

 Turn on MIDI Forwarding in System menu.
 All received MIDI signal will be forwarded to Slave device.
 This is more reliable than DAW setup since it's not relying on DAW's MIDI routing, but you will lose MIDI out function to DAW.
+(Still you may be able to use Slave's MIDI out though)

 Also the MIDI forwarding is done by software so it will have a bit of latency to slave device.

 Please make sure you turn off MIDI forwarding when you connect MIDI OUT to DAW next time.
 Normally DAW echoes the received MIDI packet, so MIDI forwarding setting will cause MIDI message flood.

-Also because it is forwarding MIDI signal, it has a bit of latency.

 ### Preset setup for Polyphonic